rafaelgcs/searching_gifs_flutter/README.md

 # searching_gifs

-App for search gifs in GIPHY
+App for search gifs in Flutter using GIPHY.com API

 ## Getting Started